 For the last 30 years I have been modeling the BC&G in "S" scale.
 On this series of pages are representative photographs of my third "S" gauge layout depiciting the Buffalo Creek & Gauley Railroad as it existed, with some liberties, in the late 1950's.
-Many of the photographs are presented with a prototype photo that influenced my modeling.
-By clicking on the links above you can see photos of each of the major towns served by the BC&G as well as the Lilly Fork logging branch.
 Click on the link Modeling in "S" to see more details of how I created each BC&G and ERC&L locomotive and piece rolling stock in "S" scale.

 Swandale and Cressmont are reversed on the layout from their prototype positions along the BC&G. The name "Lilly Fork" is used on the layout for a logging camp, not the entire logging branch line for clarity for the operators.
 The names of Starcher and Taylor Creek were added as a result of the research for this webiste.

 This layout has been under construction for about 10 years, although some of the structures date from my first BC&G layout and are nearly nearly 30 years old.